Illewong, New South Wales: Remnants

 Although its building allotments and street plan still exist, what was once the village of Illewong has now disappeared, except for some remains of the old mine workings, slag from smelting operations, the village's cemetery, and a semi-cleared area at the village's former site.
-In satellite views, it is possible to discern the street shown in the village plan as Meryula Street.
-The village was once connected to Cobar via the Cobar-Illewong road, which branched from the Hillston Road (modern-day Kidman Way) just to the north of The Peak mine; its former route is barely discernible in satellite views.
+In satellite views, it is possible to discern the street shown in the village plan as Meryula Street, and the remnants of the village's 'tank' or excavated water reservoir.
+The village was once connected to Cobar via the Cobar-Illewong road, which branched from the Hillston Road (modern-day Kidman Way), just to the north of The Peak mine, and continued beyond Illewong to Nymagee; its former route is no longer readily discernible in satellite views.
 The old village site and mine ruins are not accessible to the public, because the access road is on private land.

+Mining prospect

+In July 2024, it was reported that a program of drilling by Aurelia Metals had intersected copper ore with a significant gold content, below the old workings at Queen Bee—10 km south of their Peak Gold Mine—and that consistent mineralisation was present to at least 400 m depth and was around 140 m in width.
+They also announced that their processing operations would transition to being primarily for copper rather than gold.